Pet insurance

 We’ll also look at what the vet said about the condition.
 If they said there was no problem and no treatment was necessary, we’re likely to uphold the complaint. -

-We see complaints where a customer is claiming for treatment that took place more than 12 months after the condition first appeared.
-But their cover only lasted for 12 months after the first sign of the condition.
+We see complaints where a customer is claiming for treatment that took place more than 12 months after the condition first appeared, but their cover only lasted for 12 months after the first sign of the condition.

 It’s rare for a condition to appear on the exact date that a policy starts.
 So the policyholder will normally have to renew the policy to be able to claim for the full 12 months.